fullmetalbrackets/blog/src/pages/links.md

   <br><br>
 - [PWA Image Generator](https://pwabuilder.com/imageGenerator) -- Upload an image and have it converted into all the different sizes and formats necessary for a PWA.
 Part of [PWA Builder](https://pwabuilder.com) which helps you build PWAs and publish to app stores.
   <br><br>
+- [Real Favicon Generator](https://realfavicongenerator.net/) -- A tool that generates favicons from a JPEG, PNG or SVG image you upload.
+They also have a [SVG favicon generator](https://realfavicongenerator.net/svg-favicon) that accepts only SVG, but generates both light and dark theme favicon SVGs!
+  <br><br>
 - [UI Goodies](https://uigoodies.com) -- A site that brings together the best web design resources in one place.

 If you'd like to share similar tools you find to be very useful for system administrators or web developers, comment below and I'll gladly add them, or open a [edit this page on GitHub](https://github.com/fullmetalbrackets/blog/edit/main/src/pages/links.md) and pull request with new links added!